 - Engage all five senses while eating.
 Be present with your food.
 In his popular 'raisin consciousness' meditation exercise, Mindfulness-Based Stress Reduction teacher Jon Kabat-Zinn, Ph.D. shows you how to engage not only your senses of taste and smell when you eat, but also your senses of touch, sight, and sound.

-Engaging all your senses before starting to eat improves digestion of your food.
+In more simple terms, engaging all your senses before starting to eat improves digestion of your food.
 Have you ever smelled onions cooking in oil or a delicious tomato sauce simmering and started to salivate?
 This gets your salivary amylase flowing, which is a digestive enzyme that begins to break down the food in your mouth.
 Chewing your food well, especially whole grains like brown rice, quinoa and oats, helps you to better assimilate nutrients.

 According to Dr. Jan Chozen Bays, author of Mindful Eating: A Guide to Rediscovering a Healthy and Joyful Relationship with Food, mindful eating is a powerful process that helps you tune in to your cravings and hunger levels.
 It brings awareness to what you are really craving.
-For example, you might be craving chocolate after lunch because it is a habit, or because you feel lonely, or want more sweetness in your life.
-Through the practice of mindfulness you can zero in on if you are really hungry or if you can soothe yourself without food.

-Simple and Quick Mindful Eating Exercises
+Quick Mindful Eating Exercises

 First, minimize distractions: turn off the TV, sit at the table, only discuss positive topics, and resist the urge to work or go on the computer, phone, or iPad while eating.